srg-ics-uplb/ics-os/README.md

 ## Build Environment

 Ubuntu 16.04 64-bit is the last tested working build environment.
 Virtualbox can be used to run this version of Ubuntu.
+We now use docker as the build environment since new versions of Ubuntu do now work anymore.

-## Using Docker to build
+### Using Docker to build

 ICS-OS is a 32-bit operating system and requires a 32-bit build environment.
 If you have a 64-bit system, you can install [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) to build ICS-OS and create the floppy image.